fogcannon3/MVX-Music-Review-CCAPDEV-MCO/README.md

 - /views/layouts/main.ejs --> main file that contains regular HTML5 boiler code
 - /server/routes/main.js  --> connects express to all pages
                              --> also facilitates routing of different pages, along with the changes in page title and description as needed by diff pages
-- package.json            --> packages all files together into one cohesive package
+- package.json            --> packages all files and dependencies together into one cohesive package